9track/FlashFloppy-wiki/Host-Platforms.md

 factory-fresh Gotek programmed with FlashFloppy firmware, requiring only a physical jumper at the rear to be moved from S1 to S0.

+If this does not work then also try the following:
+- Jumper at S1 only
+- Jumpers at JC and S0
+- Jumpers at JC and S1

+If the system still does not work and the Gotek green LED is permanently lit then you may need to try connecting the ribbon cable 'upside down'.

+This gives a total of eight possible jumper/ribbon configurations to try, and there are further instructions for certain specific systems listed below.

 ## Akai Synthesisers

 Akai systems using the 1.6MB high-density disk format require explicit